AmetAlvirde/dotfiles/README.md

 Here is what I use every day:

-Arch linux with gnome 3.
+- Arch linux with gnome 3.
-Terminator as terminal emulator.
+- Terminator as terminal emulator.
-Zsh (with oh-my-zsh) shell.
+- Zsh (with oh-my-zsh) shell.
-Tmux as terminal multiplexor.
+- Tmux as terminal multiplexor.
-spacemacs as emacs, for orgmode, mainly.
+- NeoVim as my default text editor.
+- Emacs, for orgmode, time-tracking and fincancial management.

 These dotfiles have a friendly description so you may understand it better.
 I do not recommend to clone it and simply use it, but to start your own